Savoring Iran: A Journey Through Traditional Flavors

-There are many kinds of Khoresht such as the ghrormeh sabzi which is made with shredded onions and herbs with pieces of lamb and certain spices;
+There are many kinds of Khoresht such as the chrome sabzi which is made with shredded onions and herbs with pieces of lamb and certain spices;

-Also pizzas and fast foods can be found anywhere.
+Also, pizzas and fast food can be found anywhere.

 Rice and bread are the stable foods of the Iranians which they eat with meat and vegetable dishes along with herbs and yogurt.

-Iran has a wide range of bread types and Iranian breads are some of the tastiest any where in the world.
-In Iran bread is commonly purchased fresh out of the hearth.
-Different kinds of Iranian breads are Sangak, Lavash, Taftoon, and Barbary.
+Iran has a wide range of bread types and Iranian breads are some of the tastiest anywhere in the world.
+In Iran, bread is commonly purchased fresh out of the hearth.
+Different kinds of Iranian bread are Sangak, Lavash, Taftoon, and Barbary.

-Black Tea is very popular drink in Iran and in other words it is the national drink of Iran which is served with crystallized or cubed sugar (Called “ghand” in Iran).
+Black Tea is a very popular drink in Iran and in other words, it is the national drink of Iran which is served with crystallized or cubed sugar (Called “ghand” in Iran).

-Also, there are a wide variety of fruit juices and drinks such as cherry cordial and banana milkshakes in Iran.
+Also, there is a wide variety of fruit juices and drinks such as cherry cordial and banana milkshakes in Iran.

-Caviar of Iran, which is obtained from sturgeon fish in the Caspian Sea, has a worldwide reputation and is tonic.
+The caviar of Iran, which is obtained from sturgeon fish in the Caspian Sea, has a worldwide reputation and is a tonic.
 Different kinds of food are cooked in northern and southern parts of Iran with fish.